RobMeades/watchdog/software/README.md

 - each API is formed by a pair of `.h`/.`cpp` files: so for instance the `wCamera` API is contained in the [w_camera.h](w_camera.h)/[w_camera.cpp](w_camera.cpp) file pair,
 - an API may include a pair of `wXxxInit()`/`wXxxDeinit()` functions that should be called at start/end of day by `main()`,
 - the important APIs are [wCamera](w_camera.h), [wImageProcessing](w_image_processing.h) and [wVideoEncode](w_video_encode.h): [wVideoEncode](w_video_encode.h) is the start, so calling `wVideoEncodeStart()` will in turn call `wImageProcessingStart()`, which will in turn call `wCameraStart()` and image frames will be taken from the camera, processed and written to HLS format video files (see also [w_hls.h](w_hls.h)) in a directory of your choice,
-- the [wMsg](w_msg.h) API forms a key piece of infrastucture, allowing data and commands to be queued \[by the APIs themselves under a function-calling shim\], providing asynchronous behaviour.
+- the [wMsg](w_msg.h) API forms a key piece of infrastructure, allowing data and commands to be queued \[by the APIs themselves under a function-calling shim\], providing asynchronous behaviour.
 - the [wMotor](w_motor.h) API controls the stepper motors and the [wLed](w_led.h) API controls the LEDs that form the watchdog's eyes,
 - the [wGpio](w_gpio.h) API provides access to the Raspberry Pi's GPIO pins for [wMotor](w_motor.h) and [wLed](w_led.h),
 - miscellaneous utils can be found in [wUtil](w_util.h), debug logging in [wLog](w_log.h) and a small number of common definitions in [wCommon](w_common.h),